greim/gen/src/chapters/02-for-of.md

  * We don't need to worry about when to end the loop.
  * We don't need to know any specifics about the data structure.

-In other words, for/of retains the benefits of the pull model, while also gaining many of the benefits of the push model.
+In other words, for/of retains the benefits of pull mode, while also gaining the benefits of push mode.

-## Lots of things are for/of-able

-Above, we used for/of to loop an array.
-Other things you can for/of include:

- * key/value entries in a `Map`.
- * items in a `Set`.
- * characters in a string.
- * args in an `arguments` object.
- * DOM elements gotten from `document.querySelectorAll()` or `elmt.getElementsByClassName()`.
+## What makes something for/of-able?

-Okay so for/of is rad and we like it.
-But this raises the question: what makes something for/of-able?
-Do only built-in objects have this ability, or could our binary search tree from the last chapter also be for/of'd?
+Above, we used for/of to loop an array, but it raises the question: what makes something for/of-able?
+Do only arrays have this ability, or could our binary search tree from the last chapter also be for/of'd?
 That's where ES6 iterators come in, and it's the topic of the next chapter.

 ----------------